saiganesh2006/PCA-EXP-3-PARALLEL-REDUCTION-USING-UNROLLING-TECHNIQUES-AY-23-24/README.md

 ![image](https://github.com/user-attachments/assets/238037fa-64d6-4a67-8c83-57e3ef39b359)

 ## RESULT:
 Thus the program has been executed by unrolling by 8 and unrolling by 16.
-It is observed that 16 has executed with less elapsed time than 8 with blocks 0.000324 sec,0.123117 sec,.
+It is observed that 16 has executed with less elapsed time than 8 with blocks 0.000324 sec,0.123117 sec.